StreamElements/docs/docs/chatbot/commands/default/sraffle.md

   inputPersona="moderator"
   inputUsernameOverride="ModUser"
   inputMessage="!sraffle"
-  outputMessage="PogChamp A Raffle has begun for [Default Points] points PogChamp It will end in [Default Duration] seconds.
-Enter by typing "!join" OpieOP"
+  outputMessage='PogChamp A Raffle has begun for [Default Points] points PogChamp It will end in [Default Duration] seconds.
+Enter by typing "!join" OpieOP'
 />

 Create a raffle for 500 points lasting 100 seconds: